codingislub/blogapp/README.md

 1. Open an issue describing what you found
 2. Fork the repo and create a pull request
 3. Just reach out to me directly

-## License

-This project is open source under the MIT License.
-Feel free to use any code that helps you build your own blog!

----

-Built with ❤️ by a developer who just wants to share knowledge and maybe help someone learn something new.